T-Troll/alienfx-tools/Doc/alienfx-gui.md

 Press "+" or "-" buttons to add or remove profile.
 New profile settings will be copied from currently selected profile.
 You can double-click or press Enter on selected profile into the list to edit its name.

-Each profile can have settings and application for trigger it.
+Each profile can have settings and triggers switching to it.

 The settings are:
-- "Effect mode" - Software effect mode for this profile: Monitoring, Ambient, Haptics, Gird effects, Off.
 - "Default profile" - Default profile is the one used if "Profile auto switch" enabled, but running applications doesn't fit any other profile.
 There is can be only one Default profile, and it can't be deleted.
 - "Priority profile" - If this flag enabled, this profile will be chosen upon others.
 Priority profile overrides "Only then active" setting of the other profiles.
 - "Dim lights" - Then profile activated, all lights will be dimmed.
 - "Fan settings" - If selected, profile also keep fan control settings and restore it then activated.
+- "Software effects" - Enables or disables software effects for selected profile.

 "Device effects" button open profile settings for device effect (supported for some devices like RGB keyboards):
 ![Device Effects](https://github.com/T-Troll/alienfx-tools/blob/master/Doc/img/gui_deviceeffect.png?raw=true)